Concordium/concordium.github.io/source/mainnet/net/guides/add-delegation.rst

 Delegate to a baker pool or passive delegation
 ==============================================

-You can delegate stake from an account to a :term:`baker pool` or to :term:`passive delegation`.
+You can delegate stake from an account to a :term:`staking pool` or to :term:`passive delegation`.

-When you delegate some stake to a baker pool, it can influence the chances of the baker owner of the baker pool being selected to bake a block and receive baker rewards and thus delegation rewards to you.
+When you delegate some stake to a staking pool, it can influence the chances of the pool owner of the staking pool being selected to produce a block and receive block rewards and thus delegation rewards to you.

 ..
 Note::